kubernetes-sigs/gateway-api/site-src/guides/tls.md

 encrypted.

-For upstream connections, `BackendTLSPolicy` is used, and neither listener protocol nor TLS mode apply to the upstream TLS configuration.
-For `HTTPRoute`, the use of both `Terminate` TLS mode and `BackendTLSPolicy` is supported.
-Using these together provides what is commonly known as a connection that is terminated and then re-encrypted at the Gateway.
+For upstream connections, `BackendTLSPolicy` is used, and neither listener protocol nor TLS mode apply to the upstream TLS configuration. `BackendTLSPolicy` is a [union feature](implementers.md#union-feature-conformance), which means it applies to any route or filter that forwards traffic to a backend.
+For `HTTPRoute`, `GRPCRoute`, and `TLSRoute` (with `Terminate` mode), the use of `BackendTLSPolicy` enables what is commonly known as a connection that is terminated and then re-encrypted at the Gateway.

 ??? success "Standard Channel since v1.5.0"